-- (a) With respect to any e-filing, the following requirements for personal information shall apply: - (i) Social Security Numbers.
-Pursuant to Administrative Order No. 2006-2, full social security numbers shall not be included in filings.
-If an individual's social security number must be referenced in an efiling, only the last four digits of that number may be used and the number specified in substantially the following format: XXX-XX-1234. - (ii) Names of Minor Children.
-Unless named as a party, the identity of a minor child shall not be included in e-filings.
-If a nonparty minor child must be mentioned, only the initials of that child's name maybe used. - (iii) Dates of Birth.
-An individual's full birth date shall not be included in e-filings.
+- (a) With respect to any e-filing, the following requirements for personal information shall apply: - 1.
+Social Security Numbers.
+Pursuant to Administrative Order No. 2006-2, full social security numbers shall not be included in e-filings.
+If an individual's social security number must be referenced in an e-filing, only the last four digits of that number may be used and the number specified in substantially the following format: XXX-XX-1234. - 2.
+Names of Minor Children.
+Unless named as a party, the identity of minor children shall not be included in e-filings.
+If a nonparty minor child must be mentioned, only the initials of that child's name may be used. - 3.
+Dates of Birth.
+An individual's full birthdate shall not be included in e-filings.
 If an individual's date of birth must be referenced in an e-filing, only the year may be used and the date specified in substantially the following format: XX/XX/1998.

-- (iv) Financial Account Numbers.
+- 4. Financial Account Numbers.
 Full financial account numbers shall not be included in e-filings unless required by statute, court rule, or other authority.
-If a financial account number must be referenced in an e-filing, only the last four digits of these numbers may be used and the number specified in substantially the following format: XXXXX1234. - (v) Driver's License Numbers and State-Issued Personal Identification Card Numbers.
-A person's full driver's license number and state-issued personal identification number shall not be included in efilings.
-If an individual's driver's license number or state-issued personal identification card number must be referenced in an efiling, only the last four digits of that number should be used and the number specified in substantially the following format: X-XXX-XXX-XXX1-234. - (vi) Home Addresses.
+If a financial account number must be referenced in an e-filing, only the last four digits of these numbers may be used and the number specified in substantially the following format: XXXXX1234. - 5.
+Driver's License Numbers and State-Issued Personal Identification Card Numbers.
+A person's full driver's license number and state-issued personal identification number shall not be included in e-filings.
+If an individual's driver's license number or state-issued personal identification card number must be referenced in an e-filing, only the last four digits of that number should be used and the number specified in substantially the following format: X-XXX-XXX-XXX1-234. - 6.
+Home Addresses.
 With the exception of a self-represented party, full home addresses shall not be included in e-filings.
-If an individual's home address must be referenced in an e-filing, only the city and state shall be used. - (b) Parties wishing to file a complete personal data identifier listed above may: - (i) Pursuant to and in accordance with the MCR and/or the LAO, file a motion to file a traditional paper version of the document under seal.
-The court, in granting the motion to file the document under seal, may still require that an e-filing that does not reveal the complete personal data identifier be filed for the public files, or - (ii) Pursuant to and in accordance with the applicable MCR and LAO, obtain a court order to file a traditional paper reference list under seal.
-The reference list shall contain the complete personal data identifiers and the redacted identifiers used in the e-filing.
-All references in the case to the redacted identifiers included in the reference list shall be construed to refer to the corresponding complete personal data identifiers.
-The reference list must be filed under seal, and may be amended as of right. - (c) Parties should exercise caution when filing papers that contain private or confidential information, including, but not limited to, the information covered above and listed below: - (i) Medical records, treatment and diagnosis;
+If an individual's home address must be referenced in an e-filing, only the city and state should be used. - (b) Parties wishing to file a complete personal data identifier listed above may: - 1.
+Pursuant to and in accordance with the MCR and the LAO, file a motion to file a traditional paper version of the document under seal.
+The court, in granting the motion to file the document under seal, may still require that an e-filing that does not reveal the complete personal data identifier be filed for the public files.